rodloboz/hang-outs/README.md

   notifications.innerHTML = notificationsHTML;
 };
 ```
-We also need a function to mark messages as read once the user clicks on the navbar to open the dropdown and a function to update the unread messages counter:
+We also need a function to mark messages as read once the user clicks on the navbar to open the dropdown:
 ```javascript
 // app/javacript/components/notifications.js